-In the MVVM model, views are created as standard ZBL files or classes.
+In the MVVM model, Page views and templates are created based on the following.

 A View that renders a view model named X should implement the special interface of ITemplate<X>.
 This has a propery named Model which should be of the same type as the ViewModel.
 This means that anywhere in the View markup or codebehind, you can refer to the Model object that it renders using the same name.